 - Flavor Follows the Process: Both spirits share a sweet foundation, but bourbon often has a bolder, spicier profile.
 Tennessee whiskey’s charcoal filtering typically results in a gentler, more approachable character, making it feel smoother on the palate.

-Kentucky Bourbon vs. Tennessee Whiskey: What’s the Difference?
+Tennessee Whiskey vs. Bourbon: What’s the Real Difference?

 At first glance, Kentucky bourbon and Tennessee whiskey seem like close cousins.
 They’re both American-made, share a similar amber hue, and are staples on any good back bar.
 But if you ask a distiller from either state, you’ll get an earful about what sets them apart.
 The rivalry is friendly, but the differences are real, rooted in law, location, and one very specific production step.
 Understanding these distinctions not only makes you a more informed drinker but also deepens your appreciation for the craft and history behind every bottle.
 Let’s break down the key differences that define these two iconic American spirits.